daniel-beet/acme.sh.wiki-clone/Simple-guide-to-add-TLS-cert-to-cpanel.md

 `$ source ~/.bashrc`

-## Add your email to be notified of issues with the TLS cert:
+## Add your email to be notified of issues renewing the TLS cert:

 `$ acme.sh --update-account --accountemail `_emailaddress@EXAMPLE.COM_